Frequently Asked Questions

 School of HONK aspires to be a radically inclusive group—we believe anybody can participate in making music, dance, and spectacle.
 Please read our simple ground rules to make sure it’s safe and fun for everyone.
 If you have any further questions, poke around in the FAQ!

 Yes.
 We believe everyone can make music, and we invite people of all genders, races, musical, cultural, and educational backgrounds to join us in making music every Sunday.
-The brass world is largely dominated by straight, white cis men; we are working to create a space that supports all people to learn, grow, lead, and have fun playing music in the street.
+The brass world is largely dominated by straight, white cis men; we are working to create a space that supports all people to learn, grow, lead, and have fun playing music on the street.

 Yes, but we don’t currently have mentors dedicated to all of these sections.
 Our music is arranged for traditional brass instruments including trumpet, trombone, clarinet, saxophone, flute, melodica, tuba, and percussion.
 Other mobile, acoustic instruments are welcome, but we may not have the mentors or sheet music to support your horn.
 Email schoolofhonk@gmail.com with any questions.